-ClayThings is the official name of my business but since our move to Cove, Texas in 2001 where we built our home overlooking Cotton Lake, I decided to name the pottery making part of the business Cotton Lake Pottery.
+ClayThings is the official name of my business located in Cove, Texas where we built our home overlooking Cotton Lake.
 There is much more to ClayThings than just the pottery.
-I give lessons in working with clay; create sculpture; make ornaments; plan workshops; and have a pottery shop.
+I give lessons; create sculpture; make ornaments; plan workshops; and have a pottery shop.
 Lessons can be for either making pottery or sculpture.

 ClayThings is conveniently located one mile south of Interstate10 at exit #800 coming from the west and exit #803 coming from the east.
 We are five minutes from either exit.
 If you are a collector and are traveling this direction, you should stop by and take a look but call first or you'll just have my seconds to choose from, located outside where you can drop payment for them in the mailbox right there next to the pottery shelf.

 Other Venues where you can find my pottery for sale

 My Sculpture and Pottery are also for Sale through the Art Center of Baytown, 110 West Texas Avenue, Baytown, Texas, 281-427-2222, Wed-Fri, 10-4 pm; Saturday 10-1 pm.
 Or the Emporium at Eibands, 2201 Postoffice St. Galveston, Texas.
 Hours: Wednesday 12 - 3 pm; Thurs-Sun - 11:30 - 5 pm.